 Sunday, December 30, 2007

-UPDATE 09/18/08: The owners of pit bulls that mauled Kelly Caldwell to death on Christmas Day have been arrested.
-Both Jeffrey Dwayne King, Jr., 23, and John Allan Peterson, 23, of Yermo were arrested in Barstow on September 17 and booked in the Barstow Jail on suspicion of failure to control a mischievous animal, resulting in death, a felony.
+UPDATE 09/18/08: The owners of the pit bulls that brutally killed Kelly Caldwell on Christmas Day have been arrested.
+Jeffrey Dwayne King Jr. 23, and John Allan Peterson, 23, of Yermo were arrested in Barstow on September 17 and booked into jail on suspicion of failure to control a mischievous animal, resulting in death, a felony.
+In a photo taken by the Desert Dispatch on December 27, 2007, pit bull owner Jeff King holds up a photo of a pit bull licking a baby's face.

-Events of this Christmas day tragedy still do not make sense to family members.
-The victim's daughter, Rhonda Dugger, who lived with Caldwell in Yermo and spent Christmas morning with her mother, does not understand why Caldwell was walking alone near Yermo Road and Second Street the night several dogs attacked and killed her.
+The family of Kelly Caldwell can't make sense of what happened that Christmas Day.
+Her daughter, Rhonda Dugger, lived with Caldwell in Yermo.
+She spent Christmas morning with her mother.
+She does not understand why her mother was walking alone that night near Yermo Road and Second Street when the dogs attacked and killed her.
+"It was horrible, absolutely horrible.
+She was gone when I got there.
+I never saw her take another breath,” Dugger said of her mother.

-Despite a medical condition that left Caldwell with weak lungs and forced her to always walk with a companion, her sister, Theresa Davies, said Caldwell was a tough woman who had a bit of a rough side.
-Both Davies and Dugger said sometimes Caldwell rubbed people the wrong way and she had enemies in Yermo but both still loved her.
+Theresa Davies, Caldwell's sister, said her sister had a medical condition that left her with "weak lungs and forced her to always walk with a companion," reports the Desert Dispatch.
+Davies said she was a tough woman, however, with a rough side.
+Davies and Bugger both said Caldwell rubbed people the wrong way and she had enemies in Yermo.
+Both still loved her, reports the Dispatch.
+“I love my sister.
+I love my sister to death, but a lot of people didn’t like her,” Davies said.

 12/26/07: Woman Killed by Pit Bulls